Notes on the Geography of Germany: Rothenberg ob der Tauber

-Once upon a time you might have asked for directions to Rothenburg ob der Tauber and been told: Go up the Rhine to Frankfurt.
-Then head east up the Main 70 miles to Wertheim and from there follow the Tauber 50 miles almost until the headwaters in the hills overlooking the Danube.
-Once there, you would have found a city walled by the 12th century and designated a Reichsstadt or free imperial city by the 13th.
+Seven centuries ago you might have asked for directions to Rothenburg ob der Tauber and been told: Go up the Rhine to Frankfurt.
+Then head east up the Main 70 miles to Wertheim and from there follow the Tauber 50 miles until you're almost at its headwaters in the hills overlooking the Danube.
+If you had made that trip in the 13th century, you would have found a walled city proudly designated as a Reichsstadt or free imperial city.
 It survived, independent, until 1802, when it was absorbed into Bavaria.

 By 1963, August Schnizlein's Führer durch Rothenburg ob der Tauber was in its 42nd edition.
-Frommer gets the message: Rothenburg, it says, "is a thoroughly enchanting, utterly authentic, and totally unaltered town of the Middle Ages, with fairy-tale-like castle, cobblestoned streets, and massive city walls."
+Frommer got the message: Rothenburg, his guide states, "is a thoroughly enchanting, utterly authentic, and totally unaltered town of the Middle Ages, with fairy-tale-like castle, cobblestoned streets, and massive city walls."
 Another guide calls Rothenburg "probably your only chance to see a nearly intact medieval walled city... not a single building in the entire town was built after the Middle Ages."
 Rick Steeves invites readers to "get medievaled in Rothenburg," but you probably have to be 18 for that.

-An American scholar, Joshua Hagen, has made a cottage industry out of this point by publishing at least one book and two articles on the subject.
-He estimates that more than three-quarters of "old Rothenburg" was built after World War II.
-His writings include: (1) "The Most German of Towns: Creating an Ideal Nazi Community in Rothenburg ob der Tauber" in Annals of the Association of American Geographers, 2004; (2) "Rebuilding the Middle Ages after the Second World War: the Cultural Politics of Reconstruction in Rothenburg ob der Tauber, Germany," Journal of Historical Geography 2005; and (3) Preservation, Tourism and Nationalism: The Jewel of the German Past, 2006.
+An American scholar, Joshua Hagen, estimates that more than three-quarters of "old Rothenburg" was built after World War II.
+His writings on the subject include: (1) "The Most German of Towns: Creating an Ideal Nazi Community in Rothenburg ob der Tauber" in Annals of the Association of American Geographers, 2004; (2) "Rebuilding the Middle Ages after the Second World War: the Cultural Politics of Reconstruction in Rothenburg ob der Tauber, Germany," Journal of Historical Geography 2005; and (3) Preservation, Tourism and Nationalism: The Jewel of the German Past, 2006.

-The post-war reconstruction was more than a tourist gambit: in 1946 the director of the Bavarian Office for Historical Preservation wrote with tragic awareness that Germany was no longer a political or economic power.
+In 1946 the director of the Bavarian Office for Historical Preservation wrote that Germany was no longer a political or economic power.
 It had instead only the knowledge "that we were a cultured people of European and international importance, no, much more than that we still are one" (2005, p.
 95).
 Which doesn't mean that tourist dollars weren't on the agenda.

 Nobody thought of Rothenberg as a tourist magnet during the first half of the 19th century, when the town lost a tenth of its population.
 Why the loss?
-After 1802 the town was near the edge of Bavaria and faced tariff walls when selling into its traditional market area, now largely in Württemberg.
+After 1802 the town was in Bavaria but near its edge, and it faced tariff walls when selling into its traditional market area, after 1802 largely in Württemberg.
 That's why the journalist Friedrich Lampert could write in 1858 that "few of the former free imperial towns have fallen so far down since the collapse of the old Empire as Rothenburg.
 Its present is cut off from its past by a chasm just as deep as the valley that separates the town from the opposing landscape..."
-Rothenburg, he continued, had "unfortunately lost all of its meaning... there are towns, as well as entire countries, which, having played out their roles, can no longer be helped up" (2006, p.
+Rothenburg, he continued, had "unfortunately lost all of its meaning....
+There are towns, as well as entire countries, which, having played out their roles, can no longer be helped up" (2006, p.
 43).

 Rothenburg's engine of preservation was a historical society, the Verein Alt-Rothenburg or Old Rothenburg Union, which first met in 1898.
 Among its tactics: preserving half-timbering and even stripping away plaster to reveal timbering that had always been covered.
 Here's an example: old photographs show the facade of the corner building entirely plastered (2006, p.
 169).

-This turn toward preservation was an about face from the early 19th century, when the town's fortifications were privatized according to this decree: "Outer walls, embankments, ditches, and walls as well as the towers shall be sold as sections and the new owners shall be permitted to level these out to beautify the town" (2006, p.
+It was an about face from the early 19th century, when the city had decreed that "outer walls, embankments, ditches, and walls as well as the towers shall be sold as sections and the new owners shall be permitted to level these out to beautify the town" (2006, p.
 23).
-This mentality survived a long time, apparently, because as late as the 1920s the town permitted Shell and Esso gas stations within the old-town walls.
+As late as the 1920s the town permitted Shell and Esso gas stations within the old-town walls.
 No longer, of course.
 The picture here shows the Christmas Market, first opened in the 1930s.

 The guesthouse is one of at least 20 places to stay in the old town; that many again exist outside the walls.